AutoJenny/blog/README.md

 ## License

 [Add your license information here]

+## ⚠️ IMPORTANT NOTE ⚠️

+**NO LOGIN FUNCTIONALITY SHOULD BE IMPLEMENTED**

+This blog is intentionally designed to operate WITHOUT any authentication or login system.
+Do not attempt to add or fix any login-related features.
+The application should remain publicly accessible without any user authentication.